Imaginatio/REL/README.md

 The `.r` method on any `RE` term returns a compiled `scala.util.matching.Regex`.
 The `.toString` method returns the source pattern (equivalent to `.r.toString`, so the pattern is verified).

-For other regex flavors, a translation mechanism is provided: you may subclass `Flavor`, which exposes a `.express(re: RE)` method, returning a `Tuple[String, List[String]]`.
-The first element is the translated regex string, the second is a list of the group names (in order of appearance), allowing you to perform a mapping to capturing group indexes (like Scala does) if needed.
-A subclass of `Flavor` should override `.translate(re: RE)`, using pattern matching to recursively translate Java regex subtree with matching subtree in the destination regex Flavor.
-It should call `super.translate` in the default case to ensure proper recusion.
+For other regex flavors, a translation mechanism is provided: you may instanciate a [`Flavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/util/Flavor.scala), which exposes two methods: `.express(re: RE)` and `.translate(re: RE)`.
+The first one returns a `Tuple2[String, List[String]]`, whose first element is the translated regex string and whose second is a list of the group names (in order of appearance) allowing you to perform a mapping to capturing group indexes (like Scala does) if needed.
+The second method only performs the translation of a `RE` term into another.

-An example of translation into [.NET-flavored regex](http://www.regular-expressions.info/dotnet.html) is provided ([`DotNETFlavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala)), that
+An example of translation into [.NET-flavored regex](http://www.regular-expressions.info/dotnet.html) is provided. [`DotNETTranslator`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETTranslator.scala) contains the actual translation, `DotNETFlavor` being declared in the [`flavors` package object](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/package.scala).
+The translation:

-- translates `\w` to `[a-zA-Z0-9_]` (when used with `Word`/`μ`), since .NET's `\w` covers UTF-8 letters including accented, while Java's covers only ASCII
+- changes `\w` to `[a-zA-Z0-9_]` (when used with `Word`/`μ`), since .NET's `\w` covers UTF-8 letters including accented, while Java's covers only ASCII
 - turns any possessive quantifier into a greedy quantifier wrapped in an atomic group (which is a longer equivalent)
 - inlines named groups and their references into the .NET `(?<name>expr)` syntax

+Another example is the [`JavaScriptTranslator`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/JavaScriptTranslator.scala), which will mainly throw an exception when you try to translate a `RE` term that is not supported in the [JavaScript regex flavor](http://www.regular-expressions.info/javascript.html).

 [Regular-expression.info](http://www.regular-expressions.info)'s [regex flavors comparison chart](http://www.regular-expressions.info/refflavors.html) may be of use when writing a translation.